techsupportmo/JavaScript/README.md

 Latitude and Longitude printed on the webpage, as well as the console
 ![](ISS-Map/images/lat_and_lon.png)

-After retrieving the latitude and longitude, I used Leaflet.js to create an interactive that would display the ISS as a marker, and I used the setInterval() to make sure that the location would be updated every second
+After retrieving the latitude and longitude, I used Leaflet.js to create an interactive map that would display the ISS as a marker, and I used the setInterval() to make sure that the location would be updated every second
 ![](ISS-Map/images/iss_map.png)